 Graduate students who will have instructional roles in the upcoming academic year are invited to attend the following events as part of the CITL’s Associate Instructor Orientation.
 Both new and experienced AIs are welcome to participate.
-Registration is not required for AI Orientation workshops.
+Registration is encouraged but not required for AI Orientation workshops.

-Wednesday, August 16, 9:00-10:15am, Whittenberger Auditorium, Indiana Memorial Union
+Wednesday, August 15, 9:00-9:30am, Whittenberger Auditorium, Indiana Memorial Union

-Making Use of Class-time
+Making Use of Class-time Concurrent Sessions

-Wednesday, August 16, 10:30-11:45am, Oak, Dogwood, and Walnut Rooms, Indiana Memorial Union
+Wednesday, August 15, 1:00-2:15pm, Tree Suite Rooms, Indiana Memorial Union

 Once you’ve formulated a goal for a particular class session, and identified the content you want to address, what do you actually do in class to help your students learn?
 In these breakout sessions we will discuss and demonstrate classroom teaching strategies for a variety of disciplines and situations.
 Participants should choose the session that best suits their discipline and teaching context.
 All sessions will include demonstrations of specific techniques and discussions of how to plan class sessions and ensure that students prepare for class.